How to: Localize a Feature

 To localize a feature

-Create separate feature resource files: one for the default language and one for each localized language that you want to support.
+Separate feature resource files are created: one for the default language and one for each localized language that you want to support.

-Open each resource file in the Resource Editor and enter all of the string IDs and their values.
+Open each resource file in the Resource Editor, and then enter all of the string IDs and their values.

 For example, in the default feature resource file, enter a string ID of Title with a value of My Feature Title, and a second string ID of Description with a value of My Feature Description.
 For each localized resource file, use the same string IDs used in the default feature resource, but enter localized strings for the values.

-After all the resource values are entered, double-click the feature (for instance, Feature1.feature) to open it in the Feature Designer.
+After you enter all the resource values, open the shortcut menu for the feature (for instance, Feature1.feature), and then choose View Designer to open the feature in the Feature Designer.

-To localize the Title and Description fields in the feature, enter values in their boxes using the following format:
+To localize the Title and Description fields in the feature, use the following format to enter values in their boxes:

 For example, enter $Resources:Title in the Feature Title box, and $Resources:Description in the Feature Description box.

-The string IDs must match those used in the resource files.
+The string IDs must match those that are used in the resource files.

-Press F5 to build and run the application.
+Choose the F5 key to build and run the application.

 In SharePoint, change the display language from the default.